 The gonfalon, a banner that hangs from a crosspiece or frame, originated in the medieval republics of Italy as an ensign of state or office.
 Gonfalons have been adopted in many universities around the world as college or institutional insignias, and many use them to identify and lead colleges and schools within the university in academic procession.
-The sixteen gonfalons represent the sixteen colleges and schools making up the University.
+The seventeen gonfalons represent the seventeen colleges and schools making up the University.

 Guess the Gonfalon